Mecca (musician): 2014 - Present

 Since the culmination of Mecca Mondays, The Mecca has had noted success in the music industry.
-In 2014 his single ZOOM ZOOM was featured in numerous workout DVD's as well as VH1's "Single Ladies" and Fox's "Red Band Society,” and then featured again in "Chasing Life" on ABC Family in 2015 and Netflix's "Fuller House" in 2016.
+In 2014 his single ZOOM ZOOM was featured in numerous workout DVD's as well as VH1's "Single Ladies" and Fox's "Red Band Society,” and then featured again in "Chasing Life" on ABC Family in 2015 and Netflix's "Fuller House" in 2017.
 His single FLAT STOMACH was the premiere single at the 2014 Labo Ethnik Fashion & Lifestyle week in Paris.

+In November 2023, The Mecca had another synch placement on Netflix when his song "Demons" was used in a feature film called "The Killer" starring Michael Fassbender.
+This was the artist's first film placement.